SuperOfficeDocs/superoffice-docs/release-notes/10.3/index.md

 * 10.3.1 (02.02.2024):
   * [Dashboard - Request tiles (10.3.1)][2] in Core CRM and Service
   * [Lists - Web panel setting for reload on navigation (10.3.1)][1] in Settings and maintenance
-  * [System design - show extrafield in Request Properties sidebar (10.3.1)][1] in Settings and maintenance and Service
+  * [System design - show extra field in Request Properties sidebar (10.3.1)][1] in Settings and maintenance and Service
   * [Right-click to take ownership of requests (10.3.1)][3] in Service
   * [Show SAINT status monitor on Requests screen (10.3.1)][3] in Service